2. Data Backend#

 The class is a subclass of DoubleMLData and inherits all methods and attributes.

-Furthermore, it provides additional methods and attributes to handle panel data ()
+Furthermore, it provides additional methods and attributes to handle panel data.

-: unit of the time periods (e.g. ‘Y’, ‘M’, ‘D’, ‘h’, ‘m’, ‘s’)
+id_col: column to with unique identifiers for each unitt_col: column to specify the time periods of the observationdatetime_unit: unit of the time periods (e.g. ‘Y’, ‘M’, ‘D’, ‘h’, ‘m’, ‘s’)

 Note